beattyml1/metatonic/README.md

 | apps/server-rendered-with-database  |Early Dev||
 | metatonic-server      | Early Dev         ||
 | metatonic-metatstore  | Brainstorming     ||

-The N/A items above are still in early stage development.
-Test coverage for the parts of metatonic-react that have been written is the current number one priority, followed by finishing that module and fleshing out examples and documentation.

 Everything is still a work in progress.
 I'd love your help as long as your down with the [Code of Conduct](CodeOfConduct.md)